The power of a school meal: Kadiatu’s story

-Kadiatu’s health and performance at school have improved thanks to a Plan International-run school feeding programme.
+Kadiatu’s health and performance at school have improved and she shares how she looks forward to her meal at school each day.

 Despite her young age, Kadiatu has already experienced a lot of hardship in her life.
 She lives with her grandmother, she has never met her mother, and her father does not help take care of her.
 Her grandmother is old and cannot work, so they struggle to make ends meet.